 To request an extension you can respond to the warning notification email you received requesting more time.
 If you are approved, you will be granted an extension that is the same as the initial warning period.
 For example, if the initial warning period was 1 week, the extension will be 1 week.
 Requesting an extension does not guarantee you will be granted more time.

 To request an appeal, you may need to debug your app, update its Facebook integrations, cease behavior that is not compliant, or take other remedial actions.
-In some cases, you cannot appeal due to the nature of the violation.
 To request an appeal visit our developer appeals page.